LIVE PROP MAPS: Europe Es / Avg

 I was the BBC Engineering Manager at the Dulverton Outside Broadcast.

-The Jodrell Bank meteor-detection system was inspired by this website,
+Coincidentally, the Jodrell Bank meteor-detection system was inspired by my work,

 Daily meteor activity received by G7IZU